 Additionally, our program adheres to the Goals and Objectives for a Post-Graduate Year Two Program in Infectious Diseases set forth by ASHP.
 These Goals and Objectives can be found in the ASHP Residency Accreditation Regulations and Standards.

 The University of Maryland Medical Center (UMMC) will serve as the primary site for pharmacy practice experiences.
 Located in downtown Baltimore, UMMC was one of the nation's first academic medical centers.
-Today it provides a diverse array of health care services to patients throughout Maryland and the Mid-Atlantic region.
+Today it provides a diverse array of health care services to patients throughout Maryland and the Mid-Atlantic region including a large solid organ transplant program, a comprehensive cancer center with a bone marrow transplant unit, a dedicated HIV medicine service and the R. Adams Cowley Shock Trauma Center.
 The integrated approach to patient care, research, and education at UMMC and the University of Maryland School of Pharmacy provides a unique opportunity to engage in an innovative training experience that may be individually tailored to the interests and goals of the resident.

 The residency program consists of approximately nine months of core experiences and three months of electives.
 Longitudinal experiences are also required.